alercah/rado/lang.md

 associativity otherwise, `and` and `or` do not associate with each other; one must be parenthesized.
 Similarly `%` does not associate with `\*` or `/`.

+`num\*` can currently only be used in comparisons. `infinity` is the infinity literal.

+If a declared name is encountered as a value, it represents that entity or its value, as appropriate.
+If a tag name is encountered, it represents a list of all entities or values that have that tag.

 If a function has a single argument that is a list `[T]`, then it can also be called with any number of `T` arguments, and a list is implicitly created.

-Value access is written `i.V`; it evaluates to a list of all values `V` on items `i` that the player possesses.
-If any of the items that `i` could possibly refer to (that is, `i` if it is a single item, or all items tagged with `i` if it is a tag) don't have a value `V`, it's an error.
-Syntactically, value access is indistinguisable from a named access.
+`else` branches are mandatory on `if` expressions unless the type is `action`, in which case the default is `do {}` i.e. the empty action.

 `match` expressions are used on enums only right now; each arm must be either an enumerator value or `_` to mean "anything". `_` must come last and must be